hseager/you-are-merlin/README.md

 A text adventure game, built with Rust.

-## To do

-### Features
+## Features

-- Main quest with world boss
+- Main quest with a final world boss
 - Dungeons
 - Items
 - Side quests

+### Tips

+- Finding a safezone will make your journey easier!
+- Try exploring and get stronger before facing the final boss
+- You don't have to type out the full action, it's a partial match

+## To do

 #### mvp
 - Theme selection

-- Redo side quests, Items & Rewards
-    - Add side quest rewards to each dungeon
-    - Choose random side quest in SafeZone, make them repeatable
+#### v1.0
 - Chance for Run to fail

-#### v1.0
-- Inventory
 - Usable items
 - Better item stats (crit chance/multi/ lifegain on hit)
 - Rewards (gold) and trade